Welcome to Our Cal U Community

-You'll get to know more about the Cal U community during New Student Orientation.
+You'll get to know more about the Cal U community during Welcome Weekend.
 You will learn more about the resources available to you, and there will be plenty of fun activities that give you a chance to meet new friends.

 What to Pack for Life at Cal U